Portland ME

 Visit Peaks Island & Other Islands

-Peaks Island is located just off the coast of Maine a few miles from Portland.
+Peaks Island is located just off the coast, a few miles from Portland.
 This small island is a popular spot for outdoor sports enthusiasts of all kinds.
+One of those trails we told you about loops for 2 miles around this island.

 The untamed island can be explored via hiking, kayaking, or cycling, and there are many state parks and beaches.
 Alternatively, tour some of the historic lighthouses or military bunkers.